chef/chef-web-docs/chef_master/source/provisioning_aws.rst

    * - ``chef_server``
      - **Ruby Type:** Hash

-       The Chef server on which IDs are located.
+       The Chef Infra Server on which IDs are located.
    * - ``desired_capacity``
      - **Ruby Type:** Integer